ljansen-iee/pypsa-rsa-sec/docs/data_workflow.rst

 Economical
 ------------------------------------

-* **costs.csv** spreadsheet in `model_file.xlsx` file which contains the default costs of the technologies along with their typical lifetime and efficiency values.
+* **costs.csv** spreadsheet in `config/model_file.xlsx` file which contains the default costs of the technologies along with their typical lifetime and efficiency values.
 The dataset is intended to give a starting point for running the model while user specific adjustments may be made.

 * **ZAF15adjv4.tif** raster dataset of the population located in `data/bundle/South_Africa_100m_Population/ZAF15adjv4.tif`